Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Control of charge migration in Xe cation

 We investigated the performance of various versions of our generalized f-STIRAP schemes.
-In panels~(IIa) and~(IIb) of Fig.~\ref{fig:fractspectrum}, we show the dynamics of the population transfer and the corresponding absorption spectra, respectively, for the charge migration control with two fitted Gaussian laser pulses.
-Following the logic discussed in Secs.~\ref{subsec:Gf-STIRAP_deriv} and~\ref{subsec:Gf-STIRAP_fitted}, we first generated analytic laser pulses, aiming to perform population transfer from an equal superposition of states $\ket{1}$ and $\ket{3}$ to eigenstate $\ket{1}$, and then fitted the obtained waveforms with Gaussian envelopes.
-The obtained parameters are $E_P = 0.00501$~TW/cm$^2$, $\gamma_P = 50$~fs, $E_S = 0.113$~TW/cm$^2$, $\gamma_S = 82.90$~fs, $\Delta t = 31.56$~fs.
+In Figs.~\ref{fig:fractspectrum}(a-ii) and \ref{fig:fractspectrum}(b-ii), we show the dynamics of the population transfer and the corresponding absorption spectra, respectively, for the charge migration control with two fitted Gaussian laser pulses.
+Following the logic discussed in Secs.~\ref{subsec:Gf-STIRAP_deriv} and~\ref{subsec:Gf-STIRAP_fitted}, we first generated analytic laser pulses, aiming to perform population transfer from an equal superposition of states $\ket{1}$ and $\ket{3}$ to eigenstate $\ket{1}$, and then fit the obtained waveforms with Gaussian envelopes.
+The obtained parameters are $E_P = 0.00501$~TW/cm$^2$, $\gamma_P = 50$~fs, $E_S = 0.113$~TW/cm$^2$, $\gamma_S = 82.90$~fs, and $\Delta t = 31.56$~fs.
 It is seen that the system, initially present in a superposition state, demonstrates perfect charge migration dynamics which is reflected in the oscillations of the absorption lines.
 The control field brings the system to the eigenstate $\ket{1}$ thus terminating the electron motion.
 Accordingly, after the action of the control field the absorption lines become nearly stationary with small oscillations still present due to a residual amount of populations remaining in state $\ket{3}$.